ohmyzsh/ohmyzsh/plugins/sprunge/README.md

 This plugin is used to upload data and fetch the URL from the pastebin [https://sprunge.us](https://sprunge.us)

-To use it, add PLUGIN to the plugins array of your zshrc file:
+To use it, add `sprunge` to the plugins array of your zshrc file:
 ```
 plugins=(... sprunge)
 ```